donkirkby/live-py-plugin/CONTRIBUTING.md

     Sublime Text.
 Instead of restarting, you can save the plugin settings file to trigger a reload.

+### Publish a new release for the Sublime Text plugin
+1. Update the version number in `about.py` and run the `sublime_publish.py` script.
+2. Commit the version number changes and the new package zip, push, and create a release on GitHub.
+(Finish the other releases before marking the release on GitHub, if you're releasing more.)

 ## Space Tracer Development
 `space_tracer` is the command-line version that you can install with `pip`.
 It doesn't require any special development tools.

-### Deploying a new release
+### Deploying a new release of Space Tracer
 The details are at [packaging.python.org], but the main steps are:

-1. Update the version number and development status in `setup.py`.
+1. Update the version number in `about.py` and development status in `setup.py`.
 2. Activate the latest Python's virtual environment.

         source .tox/py37/bin/activate